 Creating the standard corporation in Costa Rica (Sociedad Anonima) requires at least two founding shareholders.
 Each of you receives common shares with voting rights.
 These votes are cast in every shareholder assembly that must occur at least once a year.
 The shareholder´s assembly is the most important organ of the corporation.

 At least three people are necessary to be on the board of directors.
 The seats include the company’s president, treasurer, and secretary.
 Unquestionably, the shareholders can be members of the board of directors.
 A “Fiscal” must also be named in the articles of incorporation.
+They must all be assigned to the Costa Rica Corporate Registry.

 When you open a corporation in Costa Rica, you need to set the ground rules under which it will operate.
 These are called “articles of incorporation.”
 Ussually they are quite generic.
 However, you can include special dispositions, and innovative concepts, such as priority purchase rights.